Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Numerical aspects and experiments

-To address the fact that models 1 and 2 tend to become stiff when the parameter $\alpha$ is large, we adopt a implicit–explicit finite volume scheme (IMEX).
+To address the fact that models 1 and 2 tend to become stiff when the parameter $\alpha$ is large, we adopt a implicit–explicit finite volume scheme (IMEX) \cite{leveque2002finite,pareschi2005implicit,crandall1980method}.
 In this approach, the nonlinear hyperbolic terms and the source terms related to the lane changes are handled explicitly, while the relaxation terms are treated implicitly.
 This strategy helps to effectively manage stiffness and to prevent the time-step restriction $\Delta t^n=O(1/\alpha)$.

-In particular, the semi-implicit scheme we will use is equivalent to a fractional step method, where the homogeneous part is initially approximated using a forward Euler step, followed by a backward Euler step to handle the relaxation part.
+In particular, the scheme we will use is equivalent to a fractional step method, where the homogeneous part is initially approximated using a forward Euler step, followed by a backward Euler step to handle the relaxation part.

 The update formula of a state $U^n_{j,i}$ in cell $C_i$ from time $t^n$ to the state $U^{n+1}_{j,i}$ at time $t^{n+1}$ is given by where $\tilde{U}^n_{j,i}=(\tilde{\rho}^n_{j,i},\tilde{v}_{j,i}^n)^T$ denotes the solution of the homogeneous hyperbolic part.